r0ska/getlink-tbc/README.md

 ## Get Link - TBC

-Fork of GetLink that works with The Burning Crusade expansion.
-Search for items with full or partial name, returns item link(s).
+- Fork of Get Link, works with The Burning Crusade expansion.
+- Search for items with full or partial name, returns item link(s).

 ![Example](https://i.imgur.com/ydjzZNk.png)

+## How To
 **Installation:**
 ```
 Get ZIP from releases (https://github.com/r0ska/getlink-tbc/releases/) or clone repo.